Skip to content Skip to footer

 Metadata standard: High level, shared representation of the metadata elements related to a dataset, collection, or other digital object.
 May also provide an XML schema describing the format in which the elements should be stored.
 Typically, a standard XML format is defined using XML Schema or document type definition (DTD).
 Standards are typically ratified by national or international standards bodies.
 CODATA RDM Terminology (version 2023) License: CC BY 4.0

-Persistand identifier (PID)
+Persistent identifier (PID)

 Persistent identifier: Long-lasting digital reference to an object that gives information about that object regardless of what happens to that object.
 Developed to address link rot, a persistent identifier can be resolved to provide an appropriate representation of an object whether that object changes its online location or goes offline.
 CODATA RDM Terminology (version 2023) License: CC BY 4.0